gorango/flowcraft/docs/guide/best-practices/debugging.md

 This output makes it immediately clear what data the node received, what it produced, and why it took a specific branch.
 See the **[Logging Guide](../advanced-guides/logging.md)** for more details.

-## 3. Visualize Your Graph with `generateMermaidGraph`
+## 3. Visualize Your Graph

-Sometimes the problem isn't the logic inside your nodes, but the way you've wired them together.
-It's easy to make a mistake with `.next()`, creating a dead end or an incorrect branch.
+### Programmatic Flows with `generateMermaidGraph`

-Flowcraft includes a `generateMermaidGraph` utility that creates a visual representation of your `Flow`'s structure.
+If you've wired your nodes together programmatically with `.next()`, it's easy to make a mistake.
+The `generateMermaidGraph` utility creates a visual representation of your `Flow`'s structure.
 You can paste the output into any Mermaid.js renderer (like the one in the GitHub or VS Code markdown preview) to see your workflow.

 ```typescript
 import { generateMermaidGraph } from 'flowcraft'